Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 What side effects can occur when taking MSM?

-Side effects are rare but may include mild indigestion, fatigue, or headache.
+Side effects are rare, but may include mild digestive problems, fatigue, or headaches.

 What is the recommended dosage of MSM?